ulsa/pdfstamper/README.md

 # pdfstamper

 Stamps PDF files with their name in the upper right corner.
+Clojure implementation of Christopher Suarez's Java-version [available here](http://feathertrail.blogspot.se/2013/10/stamp-pdf-with-its-file-name.html).

 ## Usage

-FIXME: explanation
+You can give it either the name of a PDF file to stamp, or a directory, in which case it will process all PDF files in that directory.

     $ java -jar pdfstamper-0.1.0-standalone.jar -h
     Need to stamp a pdf file with it's filename?
 Here you go.